Creating Event Broker Services

 You can configure the client and management ports used to connect to your event broker services.

-For all event broker services, no matter the broker version, by default, only secure ports are enabled (non-secure ports are disabled) for both Enterprise and Developer services.
+For all event broker services, no matter the event broker version, only secure ports are enabled by default and non-secure ports are disabled.
 You can customize the secure (HTTPS) and non-secure (HTTP) ports for Solace Messaging, Solace Web Messaging, AMQP, MQTT, and REST.
 Configuring the ports gives you the ability to modify port numbers if the provided default ports are unavailable in your network or to align with your organization's requirements.
-Some configuration settings depend on the broker version you choose.
+Some configuration settings depend on the event broker version you choose.

-For more information about configuring the ports, see the following sections:
+For more information about configuring ports, see the following sections:

 Configuring Connection Endpoints and Ports for Event Broker Services